najdamikolaj00/Disease_From_Speech_Classification/README.md

 <h2>
 2. Scientific objective:
 </h2>
-The primary scientific objective of our project is to develop and optimize a neural network-based system for the accurate classification of various pathologies through the analysis of vocal patterns.
+The primary scientific objective of our project is to develop and optimize a neural network-based system for the accurate classification of specific pathology through the analysis of vocal patterns.
 This involves the following key components:

 1. Dataset Preprocessing:
   <ul>
-    <li>Gather a diverse and comprehensive dataset encompassing a range of pathologies.</li>
+    <li>Gather a comprehensive dataset.</li>
-    <li>Implement preprocessing techniques to extract relevant features from the vocal data, considering utility of spectrograms.</li>
+    <li>Implement preprocessing techniques to extract relevant features from the vocal data, considering the utility of spectrograms.</li>
   </ul>

  2. Neural Network Architecture Design:
   <ul>
     <li>Explore and experiment with different neural network architectures, such as convolutional neural networks (CNNs) to identify the most effective model for pathology classification based on voice analysis.</li>
-    <li>Optimize hyperparameters, including learning rates, layer configurations, and activation functions, to enhance the model's accuracy and generalization capabilities.</li>
+    <li>Optimize layer configurations, and activation functions, to enhance the model's accuracy and generalization capabilities.</li>
   </ul>

 3. Training and Validation:
   <ul>
     <li>Train the neural network on the prepared dataset, employing rigorous cross-validation techniques to ensure robust model performance.</li>
     <li>Implement transfer learning strategies, if applicable, to leverage pre-trained models.</li>
+    <li>Data augmentation techniques to enhance model training.</li>
   </ul>

 4. Summary